zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets the directory path of the android home directory.

 ### mobile.browser
-This boolean determines whether a browser is a mobile browser or not.
+Sets a boolean to determine whether a browser is a mobile browser or not.

 ### mobile.device.name
 Sets the name of the mobile device.